dunland/digital_electronics/Projects/2023-04_teensyUSBSamplePlayer/README.md

     Pin 23 on the audio shield (LRCLK), Pin 20 on the Teensy 4.0 (I2S LRCLK) 3.3v, ground pins on the right side (maybe VIN as well)
 ```

+** If you are doing your own wiring, and you have an A or B revision audio shield, you will need to wire a 100 ohm resistor in series for the MCLK signal.**